danilenar/react-from-minimal-to-awesome/readme.md

 # ReactJs from minimal project to awesome

-The goal of this project is to offer a path to follow in order to configurate a React app using the lastest technologies, but in order to have in control the adition of each one of them.
-Surges from an own inconvenience, I needed to create a React App using several technologies an no boilerplate offers this combination.
-My first attempt was to get a boilerplate, such as create-react-app, and try to add the missing technologies to the stack.
-Of course it ends up in a complete mess, but also gave me a good lesson.
-I needed to lear how to setup my own, customized project.
+The goal of this project is to offer a path to follow in order to start a React app using the lastest nice-to-have technologies, but also gaining control over each one of these tools, by understanding their configuration.
+It arose from an own inconvenience, I wanted to create a React app using several technologies I couldn't find a boilerplate that offered this particular stack.
+My first attempt was taking a boilerplate, anyone looking similar to what I needed, such as Create-React-app, and trying to add the lacking technologies to the stack.
+Of course it ended up in a complete mess, but it also gave me a good lesson.
+I needed to learn how to setup my own, customized project.
 No boilerplates allowed. :no_entry:

 ## First step: Minimal project